Romania’s mammoth building – the Palace of the Parliament in Bucharest – is one of the must see attractions in the city.

 It is indeed a really nice place that teaches you a lot about Romania and can be considered one of the main attractions in the city.

-After visiting the humongous building, we were tired and hungry so we went to grab something to eat at the renowned Caru’ cu Bere restaurant in the old center.
+After visiting the humongous building, we were tired and hungry so we went to grab something to eat at the renowned Caru’ cu Bere restaurant in the old town area, which is one of the best restaurants in Bucharest.

 Unfortunately, when we arrived, the place was packed and they only had a table in the wine cellar (the basement).